iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/methods/sendemail.md

 ***taskId***

 This uniquely identifies the email task on the iExec side chain.
 You can view the status of the `sendEmail` method by monitoring the task on the [iExec Explorer](https://explorer.iex.ec/bellecour).

+*type*: A string representation of an Ethereum address.